pitt-crc/lmod_tracking/README.md

 ## Setup and Background

-TODO: Write this introduction
+The following instructions assume Lmod logging is already configured and running on your cluster.

 ### Lmod Logging

 Lmod facilitates usage tracking by logging module loads to the system log.
-This project assumes Lmod usage data is written to disk using the following log message format:
+This project assumes Lmod log messages are written using the following format:

 ```
 [MONTH] [DAY] [TIME] [NODE] [LOGGERNAME]: user=[USERNAME] module=[PACKAGE]/[VERSION] path=[MODULEPATH] host=[NODE] time=[UTC]
 ```

-The message format used by Lmod is typically defined in the `SitePackage.lua` file on each node.
 At the time of writing, this is the same format suggested by the [official Lmod documentation]((https://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html)).

 ### Database Ingestion